Group Banner Image: Worship-banner-image

 Content Image 3: Accessibilty

-A warm welcome to our services of Holy Communion on the first Sunday of Easter.
-Revd Dr Tati Gutteridge, Curate, is presiding and preaching at 8am.
-Revd Simon Winn, Vicar, is presiding at 10am.
-The Choir and Children's Church are taking a well-earned break today.
+A warm welcome to our services of Holy Communion on the Fourth Sunday of Easter.
+Revd Simon Winn, Vicar, is presiding and preaching at 8am and preaching at 10am.
+Revd Stephen Nshimye is presiding at 10am.

-You can download the full order of service for the 10am service with details of readings, prayers, hymns and choral music here.
+You can download the service sheet with details of readings, prayers, hymns and choral music here.

 The music for this service and the rest of the month can be found here.